Bells and whistles of creativity

 Creativity is being able to take simple elements and let our imagination add bells and whistles in tasteful ways to reveal the wow factor.
 This is a quality I believed I had in large measure.

-You could see my creativity in the paint on the walls in the hosue, the finishes on my cabinets, the names of my dogs.
-If you read my bio, you’d think it was creative how I got from one side of the country to the other.
+You could see my creativity in the paint on the walls in the house, the finishes on my cabinets, the names of my dogs.
+If you read my bio, you’d it was either creative or crazy how I traveled from one side of the country to the other.

-My couples and I applied inventiveness to their wedding.
-Their story was told in fun and engaging ways with the different methods I developed over the 30 years of officiating.
+Over the years, my couples and I applied inventiveness to their wedding.
+Their story was told in fun and engaging ways with the different methods I developed over the 30+ years of officiating.
 Couples and guests were generally very impressed with their distinctive, meaningful ceremony.

 Even optional prayers were appreciated because they weren’t preachy or stodgy.
 Instead, they were let’s gather together and acknowledge the power of this couple’s love, prayers.